titan-6/titan-6/README.md

 - 👋 Hi, I’m @titan-6
-- 👀 I’m interested in AI and Machine learning.
+- 👀 I’m interested in Web3, AI, and Nature.
-- 🌱 I’m currently learning JavaScript and perfecting my C++.
+- 🌱 I’m currently learning Rust and building on the Stellar Blockchain.
 - 💞️ I’m looking to collaborate on anything that makes life easier.
-- 📫 How to reach me neil.k@mackenzie.help
+- 📫 How to reach me khedekar@msu.edu

 <!---
 titan-6/titan-6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.